Football Official

 Team A punts the ball.
 Team B's return man signals fair catch.
 Ref Blows whistle and return man drops kick team A recovers.
 Whose ball if whistle was blown before punt touched by return man. whose ball if whistle was blown at instant of touch.

-Asked by eagle almost 9 years ago
+Asked by eagle about 9 years ago

 If the whistle sounds during a loose ball play (before touch - ball still in air) you either replay the down or take the result of the play.
 K would have the choice.
 At instant of touch, it is still a loose ball - no possession.
 Same options.